-This call was the fourth of nine from the EPSRC Network Plus in Human Data Interaction (HDI), and it funded one large project:
+This call, led by Elvira Perez Vallejos, is the fourth of nine from the EPSRC Network Plus in Human Data Interaction (HDI), and it has funded one large project so far:

 ExTRA-PPOLATE: (Explainable Therapy Related Annotations: Patient & Practitioner Oriented Learning Assisting Trust & Engagement)